-The Chairman of the board should not be a member of the Audit Committee, Nomination Committee or Remuneration Committee

-• s prac tice should be a 'Departure'.

-Application : Applied

-Explanation on application of the practice : Chairman of Board Audit & Risk Management Committee Members : Y. Bhg.
-Datuk Nik Mohd Hasyudeen Bin Yusoff Ms. Chua See Hua Mr. Fong Seow Kee Mr. Antonio M. Cailao Y. Bhg.
-Dato' Noorizah Binti Hj Abd Hamid

-Chairperson of Nominating Committee Members : Ms. Chua See Hua Y. Bhg.
-Datuk Nik Hasyudeen Bin Yusoff Mr. Antonio M. Cailao

-Chairman is neither a member of the he Boa e Board.
+The Chairman of the board should not be a member of the Audit Committee, Nomination Committee or Remuneration Committee allows the Chairman to po an is not a member of any of these specified committees, but the board rticipate in any or all of these committees' meetings, by way of invitation, atice should be a 'Departure'.
+Application : Applied Sea Separture : Explanation on : application of the practice Chairman of Board Audit & : Y. Bhg.
+Datuk Nik Mohd Hasyudeen Risk Management Committee Bin Yusoff : 1.
+Ms. Chua See Hua 2.
+Mr. Fong Seow Kee 3.
+Mr. Antonio M. Cailao 4.
+Y. Bhg.
+Dato' Noorizah Binti Hj Abd Hamid Chairperson of Nominating : Y. Bhg.
+Dato' Noorizah Bt Hj Abd Committee Hamid Members : 1.
+Y. Bhg.
+Datuk Nik Hasyudeen Bin Yusoff 2.
+Mr. Antonio M. Cailao Mr. Ramon S. Ang is the Chairman of the Board.
 He is also an Executive Director.
-The ard Audit & Risk Management Committee no neration Committee was disbanded in 2014

-Explanation for departure :

-Large companies are to complete the colur • • low.
-Non-large companies are encouraged
+The Chairman is neither a member of the Board Audit & Risk Management Committee nor the Nominating Committee.
+The Remuneration Committee was disbanded in 2014 (Refer Practice 7.2) Explanation for : departure Large companies are requ to complete the columns l red to complete the columns below.
+Non-large companies are encouraged elow.
+Measure : Timeframe :

-Naccoura :

-Measure